ayushsingh82/CourseCast/README.md

 # Dashboard Features

-The Bnb-Ads  dashboard provides an intuitive interface to manage and monitor your campaigns:
+TheCourse-Cast dashboard provides an intuitive interface to manage and monitor your campaigns:

 - **Campaign Overview:** View a summary of all active campaigns.
 - **Visitor Analytics:** Track the number of visitors to each campaign.